tauri-apps/tauri-docs/docs/manual/building/app-size.md

 ### Why?

-According to the [Http Archive], images are the [biggest contributor to website weight][http archive report, image bytes].
+According to the [Http Archive], images are the [biggest contributor to website weight].
 So if your app includes have background images or icons, make sure to optimize them!

 ### How?